 Reiki is not a religion.
 It’s a form of energy healing with no religious affiliations.

-Many Christians who receive, or practice Reiki, say it creates a closer connection for them with God.
-In fact, I have Christian clients who pray before receiving a Reiki treatment and ask God to bless the treatment and my hands so that they might get from Reiki what God wants them to receive.
+I have Christian clients who pray before receiving a Reiki treatment and ask God to bless the treatment and my hands so that they might get from Reiki what God wants them to receive.

 If you wonder about Christianity and Reiki, you might be interested in the collaboration of Rev. Victoria Lovell and Reiki Master Danielle Groth who are redefining ministry by blending reiki and faith together.
 Read more about them here.